Before You Apply to Harvard, Learn EXACTLY How I Got In With B+ Grades and a 1360 SAT…As A Junior!

-The entire POINT of my course is every “average” student – complete with a GPA and SAT score like mine – can find ONE way to be unique.
+The entire POINT of my package and book is every “average” student – complete with a GPA and SAT score like mine – can find ONE way to be unique.

 Here’s what Ellie, a regular site reader (and emailer!) who bought my course, had to say:

 I’ve been on [College Confidential] forums for months and none of the advice helped as much as this…I liked how the course helped average students

 I saw your testimonials before I bought the course but sorta though they were too good to be true.
 I’ve been on CC forums for a year now, asking questions and getting chanced and reading people’s profiles.
 None of the advice has helped as much as Hopeless.
 I liked how you said the course helped average students and people with bad grades and SATs.
 My grades are ok but I thought that anything could help, especially since I’m not like a math genius or anything that could let me easily get into all the best schools.
 So I bought your course and I’ve learned a lot!!
 I’m still a sophomore, so I have 2 years – but I like how you break it up into categories for math and arts and etc. I’ve been pretty well-rounded in my activities, but it wasn’t until reading your course that I realized I need to focus on a few areas that I’m good at to “build a spike” – in your words.
 Thanks again!!!

 -Ellie Liao, Public High School in Plano, TX

 It only takes that ONE unique “spike” to get into Harvard

 I’m proud of how different Hopeless to Harvard is.